humansinstitute/BitcoinForHumans/StableBonds.md

 The proposed stack would require several logical components.

-* [[Stablebond-Wallet]]: This is an application sitting on top of, and integrating with, lightning and bitcoin nodes, ideally this could be added to existing wallets and application stacks (for example Sphinx.Chat) in order leverage existing identity, group and messaging infrastructure required to facilitate contract discovery, negotiation, execution and settlement.
+* [[Stablebond-Wallet]]: This is the app layer which integrates with lightning and bitcoin nodes, handles communication in the market and negoatiates bUSD Swaps and manages payments and settlement of contracts.
+It would ideally be implemented as a library and included in existing applciation stacks, for example integration into Sphinx.Chat would allow the applicaiton to inherit existing groups, identity and reputation information.
 * [[Stable Bond Contract Format]]: This describes a standard contract and protocol for creating 1 day and 1 month bonds.
 Standardization of the contract, and potentially set amounts, would encourage routing of bond contracts as a means of creating liquid secondary markets and optionality for "coinage" e.g 1 / 5 / 10 dollar notes.
 * [[Stable Bond Exchange Market]]: This is a virtual market place which matches market makers willing to take the long or short side of individuals seeking stability of long exposure.
 It is likely that multiple markets may segregate and emerge based on supported functionality and localities (e.g. Wallets in Nigeria working without KYC for un-banked population versus US based regulated wallets with full KYC for merchants).
 * [[BTCUSD Price Oracles]]: Any number of price Oracles could provide signed pricing messages in order to inform the DLC contract.
+* Bitcoin / Lightnin Wallet: To facilitate the payment and receipt of payments over lightning.

-Stablebonds referred to as bUSD represent a fixed amount of USD exposure, created as a synthetic instrument between two peers in a discrete log contract.
+Stablebonds (bUSD) represent a fixed amount of USD exposure.
+These are created by each user as required as a synthetic instrument between two peers in a discrete log contract.
 This is technically feasible now and contracts have already been executed on bitcoins main chain which have settled a [stable dollar value bet with zero knowledge to the Oracle](https://suredbits.com/settlement-of-first-multi-oracle-dlc/).

-This is achievable now, however, there are several design considerations when looking to scale this to more people and create a tradeable (i.e. for products and services) currency.
+Whilst this is achievable now, however, there are several design considerations when looking to scale this to more people and create a tradeable (i.e. for products and services) currency, which I will continue to expand on as this design develops.

+### Whos who

 We have three core Personas interfacing in the stable bond system:

-* **[[Sally Short]]:** Primarily Sally wants to retain USD spending power but would prefer (or has) to do this in a non-custodial way on bitcoin network rails.
+* **Sally Short:** Primarily Sally wants to retain USD spending power but would prefer (or has) to do this in a non-custodial way on bitcoin network rails.
 *  **Larry Long:** Larry has bitcoin and is seeking to take leveraged long exposure to the bitcoin price in a non-custodial fashion.
 *  **Mikey Marky Maker:** Is an entrepreneur with a bitcoin balance of bitcoin and is seeking ways to put this to work in order to drive a yield. who will switch between the roles of Sally and Larry in order to provide liquidity both long and short in return for a yield paid by contract takers in the market.
 *  **Nelly Nonbank:** Nelly isn't a bank, but she is interested in providing "bank like services" in her community.
 She can't open a central bank account, but believes bitcoin rails could allow her to do this without permission (and she's right - f!ck yeah).